Daniel Stein, MBACo-Principal Investigator - NIC

 Pertman’s current work with Stewards includes serving as the Coordination and Communications Director of the National Interoperability Collaborative.
 His responsibilities with SOCI for the last several years has also included building the organization’s nonprofit Institute; providing strategic planning and direction; furthering project development and execution; writing and editing papers, blogs and other materials; and leading internal and external media, marketing and communications activities.

 Pertman is a prize-winning writer, editor and author who has given hundreds of keynotes, trainings and other presentations across the U.S. and internationally.
 He regularly appears in the media in this country and others, and has received many awards for his work on behalf of children and families.
 His consulting firm is Myriad Strategic Partners, and he is also President of the nonprofit National Center on Adoption and Permanency.
 Pertman’sBoston Globe positionsincluded Foreign Editor, Washington News Editor, Diplomatic Correspondent, National Political Correspondent, Family and Children’s Issues Reporter, and restaurant reviewer.
 His assignments included the fall of the Berlin Wall, the Philippine revolution, the first Gulf War, the Mideast peace process, the O.J.
 Simpson civil and criminal trials, and several U.S. presidential elections.
 Connect with Adam on the NIC Hub >>

 Ivy Pool, MPASenior Consultant - NICIvy is a public sector management consultant, currently advising non-profits and government agencies on improving outcomes for underserved populations.
 She is also an Adjunct Assistant Professor at New York University’s Robert F. Wagner Graduate School of Public Service.
 Previously, Ivy served in the administration of Governor Andrew M. Cuomo, as the Program Director for the New York State Integrated Eligibility System, a $500M program to modernize and streamline access to health and human service programs.
 During NYC Mayor Michael R. Bloomberg’s administration, Ivy served as the Executive Director for HHS-Connect, a nationally-recognized program that established interoperability and shared case management among 12 City agencies to enable more efficient and effective service delivery.
 Ivy held several other positions in NYC government, including at the Department for Information Technology and Telecommunications and the Department for Citywide Administrative Services.
 Ivy earned a Master’s in Public Administration from NYU.
 Her undergraduate degree is from Columbia University.
-Ivy was recently elected to a four-year term as a Councilwoman in the Town of New Castle, NY, where she lives with her husband and two children
+Connect with Ivy on the NIC Hub >>

 Gillian Tucker, MAProgram Co-Manager - NIC

 Gillian Tucker joined Stewards of Change in 2015, and she currently manages projects and activities for SOCI and NIC.
 She previously spent more than a decade working on communications and change management strategies for business transformation projects in Northern and Southern California.
 She was also instrumental in the planning efforts for Sun Microsystems semi-annual leadership conferences.
 She has an MA in Human Resources and Industrial Relations from the University of Minnesota and a BA in Human and Organizational Development from Vanderbilt University.
 Connect with Gillian on the NIC Hub >>